Why Tarangire National Park in Tanzania is Worth Visiting

 Tarangire Park is an excellent safari destination for escaping the maddening crowds of Africa’s most famous wildlife parks while seeing plenty of animals.
-The southern part of the park is ideal for a more secluded wildlife safari, with fewer people.
+The southern part of the park is ideal for a more secluded wildlife safari with fewer people.

-Where is Tarangire National Park located?
+Where is Tarangire National Park in Tanzania?

 Tarangire National Park is in northeast Tanzania, near Arusha.
 It is one of the wildlife parks on the Northern Tanzania Safari Circuit.
 A famous safari circuit that includes Serengeti National Park and Ngorongoro Crater.

-What is Tarangire National Park famous for?
+What is Tarangire Park famous for?

 Tarangire has a few claims to fame, which make it a destination well worth adding to your Tanzania safari on the northern circuit.

-How big is Tarangire National Park?
+How big is Tarangire Park?

-The size of Tarangire National Park in Tanzania is about 2850km² (1100mi²).
+The size of Tarangire National Park in Tanzania is approximately 2,850 km² (1,100 mi²).

 7 Tarangire Safari Highlights

-Also known as 7 reasons why Tarangire Safaris are totally worth it!
+Also known as 7 reasons why Tarangire safaris are totally worth it!

 1. Large herds of elephants up to 300 strong (especially in the dry season)